 The book looks at three different kinds of tracking:

 - People: Learn how to share your location safely, follow others who let you, and send and receive notifications about arrivals and departures.

-- Devices: Apple lets you track the whereabouts of your and Family Sharing group members’ iPhone, iPad, iPod touch, Mac, Watch, AirPods (all models), and Beats audio hardware (some models).
+- Devices: Apple lets you track the whereabouts of your and Family Sharing group members’ iPhone, iPad, iPod touch, Mac, Watch, and Apple and Beats audio hardware.
 Get to know the ins and outs of enabling Find My and taking remote actions, from playing a sound to wiping your data from a device.